elliekpursey/crispr-pathogens/README.md

 ```
 Input
 ======
-Genomic fasta files (.fna), which must be placed in resources > genomes.
-The *Pseudomonas aeruginosa* PAO1 genome is provided as a test file.
+Genomic fasta files (.fna), which must be placed in resources > genomes > species.
+The *Pseudomonas aeruginosa* PAO1 genome is provided as a test file with the folder 287 (its taxonomy id).

 Usage
 ======